Abkarimireddy/plant-disease-detection/README.md

-# plant-disease-detection
+# Crop Disease Detection Using Deep Learning:
-This project involves a deep learning model for plant disease detection using images of various plants, including apple, cherry, corn, grape, potato, strawberry, and tomato.
-The model achieved an accuracy of 97.21%, with high precision and specificity, making it effective for classifying plant diseases.
+Developed deep learning-based image classification models using a custom CNN and ResNet50 architecture to automatically identify and categorize crop diseases from leaf images.
+Leveraged the PlantVillage dataset, covering multiple crops like apple, cherry, corn, grape, potato, strawberry, and tomato.
+Applied data augmentation, preprocessing, and multi-class classification, resulting in high-performance models effective for real-world agricultural disease detection